colevandersWands/notes/pages/Home.md

-- What you're reading is a big work in-progress; I'm trying to organize everything I've learned while teaching programming in the last few years into something you might find helpful.
+- What you're reading is a big work in-progress; I'm trying to organize everything I've learned, experienced and designed while teaching programming into something you might find helpful.
 - There are a few ways to find your way through all these notes:
 	- [Explore the graph](https://evancole.be/#/graph)
 	- [Scroll the list of all pages](https://evancole.be/#/all-pages)